 Unfortunately (or... fortunately?), night buses don't typically have toilets in India.
 As a general tip, go before you leave as there is no telling when the driver will stop for a roadside toilet stop.
 Realistically though, all buses stop at least every few hours and sometimes stop by request.

 Which Seat is Better in a Sleeper Bus?

 By far, the best seat, or bed, on a sleeper bus in India is one on the top level, preferably somewhere near the back of the bus.
-Having a top-row bed avoids anyone’s feet disrupting your slumber as they climb up to their bunk.
-Furthermore, the back-row beds are further away from the chatty driver and ticket-man.
+Having a top-row bed avoids anyone's feet from disrupting your slumber as they climb up to their bunk.
+Furthermore, the back-row beds are further away from the chatty driver and ticket man.